furio/py-google-safelist/README.md

 path=/opt/app/save
 ```

-You'll need also a Redis server, it'll be used as a cache for tempoarary queries.
+You'll need also a Redis server, it'll be used as a cache for soring result of queries with ttl.

 ## Docker